tokenring-ai/cli-ink/README.md

 - Connect to existing running agents
 - Create new agents of various types
-- Switch between running agents
+- Switch between running agents using `/switch` command
 - Exit or detach from agents
 - Connect to web applications
 - Spawn workflow-based agents